Randallsm83/dotfiles/Documents/PowerShell/Modules/GamePerformanceOptimizer/README.md

 3. Adds Windows Defender path exclusion for the game folder
 4. Detects and adds exclusions for shader cache folders
 5. Disables Control Flow Guard (CFG) for the game process
+6. Sets high CPU and I/O priority for the game process

 ### `Remove-GameSecurityExclusion`